Error estimates for finite difference schemes associated with Hamilton-Jacobi equations on a junction: Convergence for general junction conditions

 which is the desired inequality.
 This achieves the proof. \end{proof} Another condition to satisfy convergence of the numerical scheme \eqref{scheme} towards the continuous solution of \eqref{eq:continuous} is the consistency of the scheme (which is obvious in our case).
-In the statement below, we use the short hand notation~\eqref{short} introduced in the preliminary section. \begin{lemma}[\textbf{Consistency of the numerical scheme}] Under the assumptions on the Hamiltonians \eqref{H}, the finite difference scheme is consistent with the continuous problem \eqref{eq:continuous}, that is to say for any smooth function $\varphi(t,x),$ we have
+In the statement below, we use the short hand notation~\eqref{short} introduced in Appendix. \begin{lemma}[\textbf{Consistency of the numerical scheme}] Under the assumptions on the Hamiltonians \eqref{H}, the finite difference scheme is consistent with the continuous problem \eqref{eq:continuous}, that is to say for any smooth function $\varphi(t,x),$ we have locally uniformly